 Yes.
 Please submit your probe using our online submission form.
 You must register for a Portal user account to submit a probe.

 We are not currently considering bio-active peptides in the portal.

-At this time, the portal cannot accept data that are not already published in a journal.
+In general, the portal cannot accept data that are not already published, and peer reviewed by a journal.
+Recently, we have started adding probes that don’t have a specific publication but have been peer reviewed through external committees, and the data are made available to the scientific community (e.g. SGC Chemical Probes and Donated Chemical Probes).
 We aim to add data-hosting capabilities in the near future.
-We will update this site as soon as this changes.
+We will update this site as soon as the situation changes.

-There are a lot of ‘chemical probes’ reported in the scientific and patent literature or available through chemical vendors, and scientists use the term chemical probe to mean different things.
-For consideration by the portal SAB, portal staff review all chemical probe submissions to ensure they meet our standards for review.
+There are many potential ‘chemical probes’ reported in the scientific and patent literature or available through chemical vendors, and scientists use the term chemical probe to refer to slightly different things.
+For consideration by the portal SERP, portal staff review all chemical probe submissions to ensure they meet our standards for review.
 These standards* include: